KusionStack/karpor/README-pt.md

 ## 🎖︎ Colaboradores

 Agradecemos a essas pessoas maravilhosas!
-Venha e [junte-se](https://kusionstack.io/karpor/developer-guide/contribution-guide) a nós!🍻
+Venha e [junte-se](https://kusionstack.io/karpor/developer-guide/contribution-guide) a nós!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->